 Pursuant to the Florida Supreme Court's July 2006 ruling in Engle v.
 Liggett Group Inc., which decertified the Engle class on a prospective basis, former class members had one year from January 11, 2007 to file individual lawsuits.
 In addition, some individuals who filed suit prior to January 11, 2007, and who claim they meet the conditions in Engle, are attempting to avail themselves of the Engle ruling.
 Lawsuits by individuals requesting the benefit of the Engle ruling, whether filed before or after the January 11, 2007 mandate, are hereinafter referred to as the "Engle progeny" cases.
-As of March 31, 2011, Liggett and/or the Company were named in 6,717 Engle progeny cases in both state and federal courts in Florida.
-These cases include approximately 8,960 plaintiffs.
-The total number of plaintiffs include 671 state court consortium claims.
+As of June 30, 2011, Liggett and/or the Company are named in 5,785 Engle progeny cases in both state and federal courts in Florida.
+These cases include approximately 8,000 plaintiffs.
 The total number of state court cases may likely increase as courts may require multi-plaintiff cases to be severed into individual cases.
 The total number of plaintiffs may increase as a result of attempts by existing plaintiffs to add additional parties.
 For more information on the Engle case, see "Note 5.
 Contingencies."
-As of March 31, 2011, 31 alleged Engle progeny cases, where Liggett is currently a named defendant, were scheduled for trial in 2011.
-These cases, and cases that have been tried and are currently on appeal, or will be appealed, are described below.
-Several additional cases are also currently scheduled for trial in 2012, or will be scheduled for trial in 2012.